mhammond/uniffi-rs/docs/manual/src/tutorial/foreign_language_bindings.md

 ### Multi-crate workspaces

-If your project consists of multiple crates in a Cargo workspace, then the process outlined above would require you creating a binary for each crate that uses UniFFI.
-You can avoid this by creating a separate crate for running `uniffi-bindgen`:
+In a multiple crates workspace, you can create a separate crate for running `uniffi-bindgen`:
-  - Name the crate `uniffi-bindgen`
+  - Name the crate `uniffi-bindgen`, add it to your workspace.
   - Add this dependency to `Cargo.toml`: `uniffi = {version = "0.XX.0", features = ["cli"] }`
-  - Follow the steps from the previous section to add the `uniffi-bindgen` binary target
+  - As above, add the `uniffi-bindgen` binary target

 Then your can run `uniffi-bindgen` from any create in your project using `cargo run -p uniffi-bindgen [args]`